- About this Journal

 Tobin and Godley shared an interest in stock–flow consistent macroeconomic modelling, a belief in the appropriateness of macroeconomic modelling based on aggregate functions rather than microeconomic parable models, and a belief in the importance and feasibility of full employment.

-The Godley-Tobin lectures are intended to celebrate the intellectual achievements of Wynne Godley and James Tobin.
+The Godley-Tobin lecture is intended to celebrate the intellectual achievements of Wynne Godley and James Tobin.
 We also hope the lectures will contribute to advancing their macroeconomic approach and interests, and help rescue macroeconomics from the narrow theoretical frame within which it is currently trapped.

-As editors of ROKE, we are pleased to announce that Robert Rowthorn has accepted to give the second annual Godley-Tobin lecture at the 2019 meetings of the Eastern Economic Association, in New York City.
-Professor Rowthorn is Emeritus Professor of Economics at Cambridge University and a life Fellow of King’s College.
+As editors of ROKE, we are pleased to announce that Professor Robert Shiller has agreed to give the annual Godley-Tobin lecture at the 2020 meetings of the Eastern Economic Association in Boston, MA.
+Professor Shiller is Sterling Professor of Economics at Yale University.
+He was a colleague of James Tobin at Yale and was awarded the Nobel Prize in Economics in 2013 for his path-breaking work documenting the inefficiency of asset markets.